 Dosage for migraine

 For Zomig nasal spray, the starting dose for migraine is 2.5 mg.
-There’s only one dose of 2.5 mg in each nasal sprayer.
+There’s only one dose of 2.5 mg in each nasal spray bottle.

 Zomig is typically taken at the first sign of a migraine attack.
-A second dose of Zomig may be taken 2 hours after the first dose if your migraine doesn’t improve or starts to improve but comes back.
+You may take a second dose of Zomig 2 hours after the first dose if your migraine doesn’t improve or starts to improve but comes back.

 The maximum dose of Zomig taken at one time is 5 mg.
-The maximum daily dose of Zomig is 10 mg over a 24-hour period.
+Zomig’s maximum daily dose (amount you can take in a 24-hour period) is 10 mg.

 Children’s dosage

 Zomig nasal spray is the only form of Zomig approved for use in children ages 12 years and older.
 The typical starting dose is 2.5 mg.
-A second dose of Zomig may be taken 2 hours after the first dose if your child’s migraine does not improve or starts to improve but comes back.
+Your child may take a second dose of Zomig if their migraine does not improve or starts to improve but comes back after the first dose.

-The maximum dose of Zomig that your child’s doctor will prescribe is 5 mg per dose.
+The maximum dose of Zomig that your child’s doctor will prescribe is 5 mg.
 The maximum daily dose for children is 10 mg.

 Long-term treatment